global

 3.4.
 An Independent Third-Party

-Nickel is an independent, third‑party service that is not formally affiliated with your Recipients or Payors.
-Your use of the Services does not constitute a tri‑party agreement between you, Nickel, and your Recipients or Payors.
+Nickel is an independent, third-party service that is not formally affiliated with your Recipients or Payors.
+You acknowledge and agree that your use of the Services does not in any way constitute a tri-party agreement between you, Nickel, and your Recipients or Payors.
 Nickel is not a bank, money transmitter or money services business, but instead provides the Services as outlined in this Agreement.
-Accordingly, neither Nickel nor the Bank has responsibility or liability for any consequences resulting from your interactions or contracts with Recipients or Payors, including payment terms, the proper and timely delivery of goods or services, and any associated disputes.
-Your use of Nickel Services does not alter or affect any Recipient payment terms (including deadlines, payment plans, late fees, and refunds).
-Neither Nickel nor the Bank endorses or recommends any products, services or statements presented by Recipients.
+Accordingly, neither Nickel nor the Bank has responsibility nor will have liability for any consequences resulting from your interactions or contracts with Recipients or Payors, including but not limited to payment terms, the proper and timely delivery of goods or services, and any associated disputes which may arise.
+You further acknowledge that your use of Nickel Services does not alter or affect any Recipient payment terms including but not limited to deadlines, payment plans, late fees, and refunds.
+Neither Nickel nor the Bank endorses, recommends, or bears any responsibility or liability for any products, services or statements presented by Recipients.
+Recipient statements and opinions are not representative of Nickel or its business partners.

 4. Eligibility and Setting Up Your Account